Hayward Area Rotary Charitable Foundation

-One Time Projects - Shue's Pond Gazebo, Park Theater Light System, Hayward Library Children's Reading, NorthWoods Strings Music without Boundaries Project
+One Time Projects - Shue's Pond Gazebo, Park Theater Light System, Hayward Library Children's Reading, NorthWoods Strings Music without Boundaries Project, Mossy Foot Project

-STRIVE - Students Taking a Renewed Interest in the Value of Education - Mentors meet monthly with high school seniors both in large groups and one on one to assist in navigating the path to higher education.
-The program is in it's fourth year and continues to gain momentum.
-A wonderful hands on project with young adults.
-To get involved, contact Don Semler
+STRIVE - Students Taking a Renewed Interest in the Value of Education - Mentors meet with high school seniors both in large groups and one on one to assist in navigating the path to higher education.
+This program is in the planning stages.
+To get involved, contact Don Semler.

 Dictionary Project - In the fall of each year, over 200 new dictionaries will be hand delivered to the 3rd graders at the Hayward Primary School, Stone Lake Elementary School, Winter School, LCO Elementary School, HACIL Charter School, Waadookod00ding Charter School, St. Thomas Mission School, and the Northern Lights Schools - if you want to be involved contact Ed Haugen.

 Academic Scholarships - Yearly scholarships are given out to 5-7 outstanding seniors in the Hayward High School.

 International Youth Exchange - The Hayward Area Rotary Club has always enjoyed combining it's commitment to youth and character development and it's view of the need for international understanding.
 Therefore the International Youth Exchange Program has been well supported and thrives.
 This year is no different.